 Selecting Flowers That Grow Fast

 Fast growing flowers that are annuals should produce blooms within two months from seed.
 Seed that germinates quickly is not a good indicator of when the plant will bloom.
 Take zinnia, for instance.
 It will germinate within days but not bloom for up to 75 days.

-For fast blooming plants, make sure you follow all the seed packet info as to seed planting depth, light, heat, time of sowing and care.
-To really speed things up, plant indoors 6-8weeks before the date of your last frost.
+For fast blooming plants, make sure you follow all the seed packet info as to seed planting depth, light, heat, time of sowing, and care.
+To really speed things up, plant indoors six to eight weeks before the date of your last frost.
 Harden off the little plants and install them in prepared beds.
 You will get quicker blooms in this manner.

 You might also try perennials for annual flowering reliance, but many of these don’t flower until the plant is several years old.
 That means purchasing mature plants or waiting patiently for a few seasons.

 Annual seeds produce flowers that bloom quickly.
 Their job is to come and go, but make a lot of flowers and seeds before winter kill happens.
 Since this is their nature, we can take advantage of all the flowers for our own enjoyment and, in many cases, trust they will come up again the next year if we let some blooms go to seed.